-Shakespeare was the first person to use the word stigmain a consistent and deliberate way in the English language.
-But stigma was more than a word for Shakespeare.
-It was a dramatic strategy.
-It was an approach to the representation of a character deemed to be inferior based on some innate aspect of his identity that appears in his body.
 Stigmatized Shakespearean characters – dubbed “others” by W.H.
-Auden in 1948, “strangers” by Leslie Fiedler in 1972, and “outsiders” by Marianne Novy in 2013 – are quite different in their differentness, but are alike in that they never get to present themselves to others (including audiences) for unbiased interpretation.
+Auden in 1948, “strangers” by Leslie Fiedler in 1972, and “outsiders” by Marianne Novy in 2013 – are quite different in their differentness, but they are alike in that they never get to present themselves to others (including audiences) for unbiased interpretation.
 They are always already interpreted by cultural stereotypes.
 They can only define themselves through and against those stereotypes.
-Social prejudice becomes a mental struggle, a rhetorical joust, and an opportunity for the stigmatized character to disprove or exploit preconceived notions.
-The scramble to define the identity of a stigmatized character – his or her own efforts and others’ – is one of the most powerful sources of tension in Shakespeare’s plays.
-It tends to be the stigmatized characters with whom we identify, even though they are explicitly presented as “others,” and it is they who covet and dominate our interest and criticism.
+Thus, social prejudice becomes a mental struggle, a rhetorical joust, and an opportunity for the stigmatized character to either disprove or exploit preconceived notions.
+The scramble to define the identity of a stigmatized character, involving both himself and others, is one of the most powerful sources of dramatic and conceptual tension in Shakespeare’s plays.
+Moreover, it tends to be the stigmatized characters with whom we identify, even though they are explicitly presented as “others,” and it is they who covet and dominate our interest and criticism.

-This book historicizes and theorizes Shakespeare’s treatment of stigmatized characters as a specifically artistic endeavor, not just a case of culture reflected in literature.
-It shows Shakespeare exploiting the poetics of Christian allegory, especially the Vice of Tudor drama, to depict the deformity of Richard III, then working out to other stigmatized identities like Aaron the Moor, Shylock the Jew, Edmund the bastard, and Caliban the savage.
-Not only was stigma an abiding concern across Shakespeare's entire career, I argue, but he prompts progressive attitudes toward stigma.
-Specifically, his drama anticipated the view of stigma advanced by Goffman, whose dramaturgical theory of sociology was based on the Shakespearean conceit that “all the world’s a stage.”: Both Shakespeare and Goffman emphasize the making of the meaning of stigma in face-to-face social encounters, and the negotiation of meaning behind the scenes of stigma.
+Shakespeare was the first person to use the word stigma in a consistent and deliberate way in the English language.
+But stigma was more than a word for Shakespeare.
+It was a dramatic strategy.
+It was an approach to the representation of a character – such as Richard, Aaron, Shylock, Falstaff, or Caliban – deemed to be inferior based on some innate aspect of his identity that appears in his body.
+This book will be the first to historicize and theorize Shakespeare’s treatment of stigmatized characters as a specifically artistic endeavor, rather than merely as a case of culture reflected in literature.
+I show how Shakespeare exploited the tradition of Christian allegory, especially the Vice of sixteenth-century English drama, to depict the deformity of Richard III, and then how Shakespeare worked outward to other stigmatized identities such as Aaron the Moor, Shylock the Jew, Edmund the bastard, and Caliban the savage, among others.
+Not only was stigma a deep and abiding concern across Shakespeare's entire career, I argue, but he has had a surprisingly significant impact on progressive attitudes toward stigma in modern English and Western culture.
+Specifically, the treatment of stigma in Shakespeare’s drama anticipated the dramaturgical theory of stigma advanced by Goffman in 1963: both Shakespeare and Goffman emphasized the making of the meaning of abnormality in face-to-face social encounters, as well as the negotiations of that meaning behind the scenes of stigma.